 Canker is a chronic hypertrophy and apparent suppuration of the horn-producing tissues of the foot, involving the frog and the sole.
 The cause is unknown.
 Although frequently described as a disease seen in animals kept in moist or unsanitary environments, it is also encountered in well-cared-for animals.
 The disease can be observed in both front- and hindfeet.
-The disease most commonly starts in the caudal frog, where the affected area consists of an inflamed granulation tissue with proliferative epithelium, often appearing as fronds.
+It most commonly starts in the caudal frog, where the affected area consists of an inflamed granulation tissue with proliferative epithelium, often appearing as fronds.
 The affected tissue is commonly covered by caseous exudate, which may be foul smelling.
-The surface of the lesion is irregular with a characteristic, cauliflower-like vegetative growth.
+The surface of the lesion is irregular, with a characteristic, cauliflower-like vegetative growth.
 The disease process may extend to the sole and even to the wall, showing no tendency to heal.